keyfm/aureus_ad/README.md

 Felix M. Key, Veda D. Khadka, Carolina Romo-González, Kimbria J. Blake, Liwen Deng, Tucker C. Lynn, Jean C. Lee, Isaac M. Chiu, Maria Teresa García-Romero, Tami D. Lieberman bioRxiv 2021.03.24.436824; doi: https://doi.org/10.1101/2021.03.24.436824

 ---

 <h3>1.
+Across-patient analysis</h3>

+---

+The analysis splits into two parts.
+First, we use two snakemake scripts to perform basic data QC, alignment to a reference genome, and variant calling.
+Second, the across-patient analyses incl. variant and isolate filtering, and the generation of all input for RAxML to build the phylogeny.
+The entire analysis is designed to run on a HPC.

+<h3>Raw data processing</h3>

+Snakemake processing splits into two parts:
+1. `mapping`: Alignment and variant calling using the genomic data of all isolates.
+2. `case`: Building one `candidate_mutation_table.pickle.gz` for all patients.

+<h3>Analysis</h3>

+ Filter variants and build a multi-fasta file as input for a tool of your choice to  build a maximum-likelihood phylogeny.
+Set up the `spyder4_full_env.yml` environment.
+Run `across_patient_analysis.py` within that conda environment.

+---

+<h3>2.
 Within-patient analysis</h3>

 ---

 The analysis splits into two parts.
 First, we use four snakemake scripts to generate the lineage-specific pangenomes, perform basic data QC, alignment, and variant calling.
+They are designed to run on an HPC.
 Second, within-patient analyses incl. variant and isolate filtering, and phylogenetic, adaptive evolution and molecular clock analysis.
+That analysis is designed to run on a regular laptop/desktop.

 <h3>Raw data processing</h3>

 Snakemake processing splits into four parts:
-1. Basic filtering and taxonomic classification (`snakemake/withinpat/kraken2`)
+1. `kraken2`: Basic filtering and taxonomic classification
  - The kraken2 database has been made with all refseq genomes (archaea bacteria plasmid viral human fungi protozoa UniVec) following default recommendations.
- - Execution (similar for all snakemake runs):
-`sbatch run_snakemake.slurm`
-2. Pangenome assembly and annotation (`snakemake/withinpat/assembly`)
+2. `assembly`: Pangenome assembly and annotation
  - Builds upon identified S.aureus isolates (step 1) for generating pangenome
  - Python3 script utilize the following modules: `argparse`,`sys`,`subprocess`,`gzip`,`os`,`SeqIO` from `Bio`,`statistics`
  - [`spades.py`](https://github.com/ablab/spades) executable required, which has to be specified in the `Snakefile`
- -
-4. Alignment and variant calling (`snakemake/withinpat/mapping`)
+4. `mapping`: Alignment and variant calling using genomic data of all isolates.
-5. Building candidate_mutation_table for each patient (`snakemake/withinpat/case`)
+5. `case`: Building `candidate_mutation_table.pickle.gz` for each patient.
+Has to be run for each patient (ie. assembled genome) individually within the case folder (`case/subject_XX/`).

 <h3>Analysis</h3>

-1. All code is contained in `within_patient_analysis.py` using the data stored in `candidate_mutation_table.pickle.gz`.
-Execution:
-`python3 wrapper_analysis.py -w`

-To be continued.
+ Here we produce all results of the within-person evolution analysis, utilizing `candidate_mutation_table.pickle.gz` for each patient.
+Set up the `spyder4_full_env.yml` environment.
+Run `within_patient_analysis.py` within the provided conda environment `spyder4_full_env.yml`.

+---

+<h3>3.
+Public Data Analysis</h3>

+---

+In order to reproduce the public data analysis first download from SRA the raw read info for each isolate shown in Extended Data Table 9.
+For each isolate, build the and annotate an assembly using the snakemake `assembly` provided in the `within_host_analysis`.
+Next, blast the query sequence fasta (Extended Data Table 8) against each assembly (with the following flags `-outfmt 5 -max_hsps 1`).
+The assembled genomes and the annotation (`gff` format) as well as the `xml` blast output are the input for the `public_data_analysis.py` (see within script).

+---

+<h3>4.
+Figures and Tables </h3>

+---

+The `figures_and_tables_generator.py` contains all the code necessary to rebuild the figures and tables presented in the publication.
+Additional metadata is provided in the `metadata` folder if necessary.

+The evolvograms (aka muller plots) are generated using a mix of custom-python code, as well as py/R packages.
+The python-wrapper `xxx` and the required conda environment `zzz` is available.

+If there are any questions or comments please reach out to fkey [at] mit . edu